mendezdev/rental-example/README.md

 - The "Tests" project, only contains the unit test

 ## Development practices
 I try to use the best practices that I know.
+Obviously I still have a lot to learn and I hope you give a lot of suggestions.
-For the options rent, I think in a strategy pattern with the differents options and each one knows how to respond.
+- I simply tried to maintain a single responsibility per class and implemented a strategy strategy for the rent options

 ## Tests
 To run the tests you will need to open the IntiveFDV.sln in the IntiveFDV folder (root folder) with a Visual Studio IDE 2017 or higher.